falue/tvPlayer/README.md

 > *TIP:* If any file name starts with `AV.`(mp4 or any other) its always the channel "zero" and the channel number is shown as **"AV"**.

 ## Channel number and volume bar styling
-If you want to change the appearance of the channel numbers or the volume bar, you have to update the `.bgra` files in `/channel_numbers` and `/volume_bars`.
+If you want to change the appearance of the channel numbers or the volume bar, update the `.png` files in `assets/channel_numbers/` and `assets/volume_bars/`.

-You can edit the pngs and convert them to `.bgra` files.
-Change the variable `input_folder` in it first, and then run bash script `python3 png_to_bgra.py` to convert the files.
+Images use PNG alpha transparency.

 > *Note*: For simplicity, keep the image sizes the same as they are hard coded.
-Otherwise you have make changes to the script (change the parameters of both `display_image(...)` instances)
+Otherwise you have to make changes to the script (change the parameters of both `display_image(...)` instances)

-### Transparency
-Complete black pixels will become transparent.
-If you want "black" to show up, use `rgb(1,1,1)`.

 # Update system
 To update the system: